MatteoLarrode/ExchangeRatePredictor/README.md

 ## Analyzing exchange rate fluctuations
 The exchange rate gives the relative value of a currency compared to another.
 Since the end of the Bretton Woods agreement in the 1970s, most countries adopted free-floating currencies, allowing exchange rates to adjust to economic and market developments.
 They play a vital role in a country's level of trade and, aside from factors such as interest rates and inflation, are among the most important determinants of a country's relative level of economic health.
 We will look at some of the major forces behind exchange rate movements:

-- Differentials in Inflation: countries with higher inflation see their purchasing power decrease relative to other currencies.
+- *Differentials in Inflation*: countries with higher inflation see their purchasing power decrease relative to other currencies.
 As a result they typically see depreciation in their currency against the currencies of their trading partners.
 A gradual and orderly currency depreciation improves a nation’s export competitiveness and may improve its trade deficit over time.
 However, if too abrupt and/or sizeable, it may scare foreign investors who will then pull portfolio investments out of the country, putting further downward pressure on the currency.

-- Differentials in Interest Rates: When interest rates are high, foreign lenders in an economy will get a higher return relative to other countries.
+- *Differentials in Interest Rates*: When interest rates are high, foreign lenders in an economy will get a higher return relative to other countries.
 This attraction of foreign capital causes the exchange rate to rise: there is appreciation.
 However, the intricate relationship between interest rates and inflation complicates this simple reasoning.
 For example, central banks usually raise interest rates in response to rising inflation.
 But, if inflation rises too quickly, it can devalue a currency quicker than interest rates can compensate foreign investors.

+- *Current Account Deficits*: A negative balance of trade between a country and its trading partners (= deficit in the current account) means that it requires more foreign currency than it receives through sales of exports, and it supplies more of its own currency than foreigners demand for its products.
+This excess demand for foreign currency and excess supply in home currency leads to a depreciation of the latter.

-- Economic Performances: Foreign investors want to invest theur capital in stable countries with strong economic performance.
+- *Economic Performances*: Foreign investors want to invest theur capital in stable countries with strong economic performance.
 A loss of confidence in a currency because of political and / or economic factors will lead to  movement of capital to the currencies of more stable countries.

-### Case Study #1: the 2008 Financial Crisis**
+### Case Study: the 2008 Financial Crisis**
 The adjustment of exchange rates during the financial crisis was remarkable, let us have a look at it.
 First, a broad overview of the exchange rates of the US dollar against two major currencies: the Euro, and the British pound.

 <code>get_fluctuations_agg("USD", "EUR", 90, 13, "11-30-2010")</code> <br/>